 How to Fix Windows Modules Installer Worker High CPU or High Disk Usage

-As mentioned, check that your computer isn’t currently running a Scheduled Automatic Maintenance task.
+To begin, check that your computer isn’t currently running a Scheduled Automatic Maintenance task.
 These can sometimes can 30 minutes or maybe even longer to complete.
 You can check your settings for automatic maintenance by heading to the Control Panel > View by small icons > Security and Maintenance > Maintenance, and then looking under the Automatic Maintenance heading for the chance to start maintenance or change the maintenance settings.

 If there isn’t any maintenance happening at the moment, then your computer might be running the Windows Update service instead.
 If Windows Update isn’t running then navigate to your Start menu > Settings > Update and Security > Windows Updates > Check for Updates.
 This might be enough to put the wheels in motion and give your CPU some relief faster than it otherwise would have.